pandathetech/pandathetech/README.md

 ## 🎯 Objective

-To kickstart my cybersecurity career as a Tier 1 SOC Analyst by leveraging my hands-on experience in IT infrastructure, scripting, and system administration.
+To kickstart my cybersecurity career as a Cybersecurity Analyst by leveraging my hands-on experience in IT infrastructure, scripting, and system administration.
 I'm eager to contribute to a security-focused team, respond to incidents, and build a solid foundation in defensive operations.

 ---